 Freshwater Beach - Freshwater

-At a little over 300-metres in length and wedged between two headlands, Freshwater is just to the north of Manly and faces southeast.
-The north headland provides excellent protection from the summer northeaster, and waves are fairly consistent right along the beach thanks to reliable sandbanks.
+The north headland provides excellent protection from the summer nor'easter, and waves are fairly consistent right along the beach thanks to reliable sandbanks.

-Freshwater's unique claim to fame is that this is where surfboard riding was introduced to Australia by Hawaiian “Duke” Kahanamoku.
+Freshwater's unique claim to fame is that this is where surfboard riding was popularised in Australia by Hawaiian 'Duke' Kahanamoku.
 Duke famously carved a board from a piece of local timber and demonstrated surfing for an enthralled crowd on 15 January 1915.
 A life-size statue of Duke Kahanamoku on the northern headland commemorates the historic day.

 Freshwater is part of the Manly-Freshwater National and World Surfing Reserve that recognises the historical, cultural, and environmental values of famous surfing beaches.